1915 Galveston hurricane: Galveston Island

 During the hurricane's passage, many Galveston residents took refuge in public buildings, including an estimated 5,000 people at the Union Depot.
 Streetcar, electric, and gas service were all suspended as the storm made landfall.
 Three fires during the storm exacerbated the damage, partially burning three buildings and causing more than $100,000 in losses.
 Galveston officials heavily censored initial reporting from local media in order to curtail the spread of false rumors, rejecting most telegraph queries for information.
 Telecommunications from the Galveston News were cut after 8:20 p.m.
 CST on August 16 (01:20 UTC August 17), with the last surviving communications wires downed in the city by 9:00 p.m.
 CST on August 16 (02:00 UTC August 17).
 The first reports from Galveston after the storm emerged on August 19.

 The great granite structure erected after the calamity of 1900, grimly met and conquered the raging seas of the gulf and hurled them back defiantly when they came.
-Our citizenship is bouyantly [sic] cheerful because of the demonstrated impregnability of their protective works in this, the supermost test of their effectiveness.
+Our citizenship is buoyantly [sic] cheerful because of the demonstrated impregnability of their protective works in this, the supermost test of their effectiveness.